 In such periods of uncertainty business owners tend to look inward and focus on their operation.
 Getting them to think beyond the immediate future and to plan for an uncertain world requires patience and commitment.
 It also requires visible advocacy that gets results in the short term and builds confidence for the whole community.

 After years of discussion and delay the Elephant and Castle area is going through radical and extensive transformation.
-A key component of the transformation is the proposed demolition of the existing 50-year-old shopping centre that was planned and designed for a very different era.
+A key component of the transformation is the demolition of the existing 50-year-old shopping centre, which is scheduled for September 2020.

 The Centre is effectively owned by clients of Delancey Real Estate Asset Management Limited.
 Delancey’s plans extend to the existing shopping as well as the London College of Communications (LCC) on the opposite side of the Elephant and Castle/Newington Butts.
 The proposed redevelopment will include: